Owez/yark/README.md

 ## Details

-Here are some things to keep in mind when using yark; the good and the bad:
+Here are some things to keep in mind when using Yark; the good and the bad:

-- Don't create a new archive again if you just want to update it, yark accumulates all new metadata for you via timestamps
+- Don't create a new archive again if you just want to update it, Yark accumulates all new metadata for you via timestamps
 - Feel free to suggest new features via the issues tab on this repository
 - Scheduling isn't a feature just yet, please use [`cron`](https://en.wikipedia.org/wiki/Cron) or something similar!